timwaters/mapwarper/README_API.md

 A layer is a mosaic in which the component maps are stitched together and displayed as one seamless map.
 Layers are often comprised of contiguous maps from the facing pages of a scanned book.
 For examples of layers, see the [Plan of the town of Paramaribo, capital of Surinam](http://maps.nypl.org/warper/layers/1450) or the map of New York City and Vicinity at [http://maps.nypl.org/warper/layers/1404](http://maps.nypl.org/warper/layers/1404).
 No authentication required.

+> ** Note: in the mapwarper application Layers are often called "Mosaics"

 ###Query or List Layers

 | Method       | Definition |